SOUTH TEXAS BIRD PHOTOGRAPHY WORKSHOP

 Typically, you can expect daytime temperatures to range from 60 to 80 degrees Fahrenheit (15 to 26 degrees Celsius) during the South Texas Bird Photography Workshop, and temperatures around 40 to 50 degrees Fahrenheit (4 to 10 degrees Celsius) first thing in the morning and at night.

 Matt has been photographing birds for more than a decade leading trips to Texas, Alaska, Costa Rica and Ecuador.
 He loves being outside watching these amazing creatures and telling stories with his images.
-As the skies darken, taking images of the night’s sky with interesting foreground objects, or just imaging the beautiful objects in the sky becomes his passion.
 Sharing this beauty with our guests is always a highlight of the year.
 To read more about Matt, click HERE.

 - Techniques for sharp in-flight images